If you are coming to DMU soon, the information here may answer some of the questions you might have about your arrival.

 If your course is for six months or more then you should be able to access the UK National Health Service.
 If your course lasts for less than six months, you will not be entitled to access the full range of NHS services and so you may need to arrange private healthcare insurance.
-You can find more information about healthcare at DMU on our website, here.

 The Student Gateway is a bright, welcoming and comfortable area for new student arrivals.
 The area provides:

 - Easy access to a range of support services, through instant 'drop in' sessions

 - Free internet access, so you can email family and friends as soon as you arrive